Way Of Way 40

 Pantheism is the view that while every thing seems unique, all there is is one everchanging thing: God.

-The state of oneness is characterized by the transition from individual consciousness to divine consciousness; from the view that every thing is finite in space and time (having a beginning and end) to the view that all there is is the everchanging and eternal Everything, God.
+Oneness transitions us from individual consciousness to divine consciousness.
+Our view changes from the world being finite things to all there is is the everchanging and eternal Everything, God.